home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 expose_sensors:
-  description: If true, exposes all sensor values as dedicated sensors to HA.
+  description: If true, exposes all sensor values as dedicated sensors to Home Assistant.
   required: false
   type: boolean
-  default: False
+  default: false
 sync_state:
   description: Actively read the value from the bus.
-If `False` no GroupValueRead telegrams will be sent to the bus.
+If `false` no GroupValueRead telegrams will be sent to the bus.
   required: false
   type: boolean
-  default: True
+  default: true
 {% endconfiguration %}